openstack/bifrost/README.rst

 Note:

-- Cleaning mode is explicitly disabled in the test-bifrost.yaml playbook due to the fact that is an IO intensive operation that can take a great deal of time.
+- Cleaning mode is explicitly disabled in the ``test-bifrost.yaml`` playbook due to the fact that is an IO-intensive operation that can take a great deal of time.

-Legacy - Testing with Virtual Machines
+Legacy - testing with virtual machines
 ======================================

 Bifrost supports using virtual machines to emulate the hardware.
 All of the steps mentioned above are mostly the same.

 It is assumed you have an SSH server running on the host machine.
-The ``agent_ssh`` driver, used by Ironic with VM testing, will need to use SSH to control the virtual machines.
+The ``agent_ssh`` driver, used by ironic with VM testing, will need to use SSH to control the virtual machines.

 An SSH key is generated for the ``ironic`` user when testing.
 The ironic conductor will use this key to connect to the host machine and run virsh commands.

 #.
-Set ``testing`` to *true* in the ``playbooks/inventory/group_vars/localhost`` file.
+Set ``testing`` to *true* in the
+   ``playbooks/inventory/group_vars/localhost`` file.
 #.
 You may need to adjust the value for ``ssh_public_key_path``.
 #.
-Run the install step, as documented above, however adding "-e testing=true" to the Ansible command line.
+Run the install step, as documented above, however adding ``-e
+   testing=true`` to the Ansible command line.
 #.
-Execute the ``ansible-playbook -vvvv -i inventory/localhost test-bifrost-create-vm.yaml`` command to create a test virtual machine.
+Execute the ``ansible-playbook -vvvv -i inventory/localhost
+   test-bifrost-create-vm.yaml`` command to create a test virtual machine.
 #.
-Set the environment variable of BIFROST_INVENTORY_SOURCE to the path to the csv file, which by default has been written to /tmp/baremetal.csv.
+Set the environment variable of ``BIFROST_INVENTORY_SOURCE`` to the
+   path to the csv file, which by default has been written to /tmp/baremetal.csv.
 #.
-Run the enrollment step, as documented above, using the CSV file you created in the previous step.
+Run the enrollment step, as documented above, using the CSV file
+   you created in the previous step.
 #.
 Run the deployment step, as documented above.

-Deployment and configuration of Operating Systems
+Deployment and configuration of operating systems
 =================================================

-By default, Bifrost deploys a configuration drive which includes the user SSH public key, hostname, and the network configuration in the form of network_info.json that can be read/parsed by the `glean <https://github.com/openstack-infra/glean>` utility.
-This allows for the deployment of Ubuntu, CentOS, Fedora "tenants" on baremetal.
+By default, Bifrost deploys a configuration drive which includes the user SSH public key, hostname, and the network configuration in the form of network_info.json that can be read/parsed by the `glean <https://github.com/openstack-infra/glean>`_ utility.
+This allows for the deployment of Ubuntu, CentOS, or Fedora "tenants" on baremetal.
 This file format is not yet supported by Cloud-Init, however it is on track for inclusion in cloud-init 2.0.